 You can pay your bill on line through our website at www.goh2o.net/lpjma Follow the prompts for paying.

-INCREASE IN YOUR SEWER BILL
+NO INCREASE FOR 2021 YOUR SEWER BILL

 Address / phone number / name changes